MikeJewski/ArduinoDeck/README.md

 Initial state of toggle buttons: This does not currently work, this will be updated along with the stream functionality

-If there are any requests for functionalities please submit an issue and I will try to add it in as time permits

 ## Contributions

 Icon created by Dramcus: https://www.artstation.com/dramcus